 What you do have to pay attention to is air flow, especially if you grow dry beans that need to dry.
 What I do if I feel like my plants are too crowded is simply trim some leaves to open up room for some air.

-Successive sowing for maximum production – you can keep planting beans every 2 to 3 weeks all the way through mid-summer so you have a continues supply of beans.
+You can keep planting beans every 2 to 3 weeks all the way through mid-summer so you have a continuous supply of beans.

 It all depends on how many beans you want to have and how much space you have designated for them in your garden.
 I don’t like canned beans, I freeze some of my green beans, I lacto-ferment some of my green beans, but our favorite way of eating them is lightly steamed with butter, garlic, and salt.